 How Do Foreclosure Costs Compare to Workout Costs?

 Foreclosure consistently destroys more capital than the workout alternatives.
-The table below summarizes the key cost drivers across resolution paths.
+The table below summarizes the key cost drivers and timelines across resolution paths.

 |---|---|---|---|---|